 Archibald McNeill Sr. was born March 4, 1818 in the Bensalem area of Moore County, NC.
 He was married to Jane Brewer, and they had eight children (born between 1842 and 1865).
 McNeill enlisted in Moore County on July 11, 1862 as a substitute for Private Enoch S. Cagle.
-He served in Co.
-H, 26th Regiment NC State Troop—Moore County Independents.
+He served in Company H of the 26th Regiment, N.C.
+State Troops, otherwise known as the Moore County Independents.
 He was still on the rolls as of October 30, 1864, and he survived the war.

 Afterward, he returned home to the farm.
 McNeill died August 22, 1880 in Bensalem, Moore County, North Carolina.
-He is buried in Browns Chapel Christian Church Cemetery, Robbins, Moore County, NC.
+He is buried in Browns Chapel Christian Church Cemetery at Robbins.
 He was my great-great-grandfather.

-Here’s what was written in the letter Archibald McNeill wrote to his wife while at the Second N.C.
-Hospital, Petersburg, Virginia, August 20, 1862:
+Here’s what was written in the letter Archibald McNeill wrote to his wife while at a hospital at Petersburg, Virginia, on August 20, 1862:

 To Mrs. Jane McNeill

 Dear wife, you no doubt have heard that I have been in the hospital for the last two or three weeks.
 I have been quite sick, suffered a great deal, but am improving now, and hope to be well soon, though I am quite weak yet.
 I am passing some of my time walking about in the house and yard, but I am very slow and sore, yet tired.
 I have suffered a great deal with risings under my right arm.
 I have had a half a dozen lanced, but I am not clear of them yet.
 You wish me at home to eat white cabbage.
 I assure you that nothing would afford me more pleasure, for I have been craving them for some time, but in my fares (sic) it would not do for me to eat them in my condition, and I fear it will be sometime before I can come home, but I hope to return to you safe and sound sometime.